List of Scripps National Spelling Bee champions

 Although the competition is titled "National", it is not restricted to spellers from the United States.
-In 1975 Hugh Tosteson García of San Juan, Puerto Rico was the first winner from outside the mainland United States.
 In 1998, Jody-Anne Maxwell from Jamaica became the first speller from outside the US to win the Bee, as well as the first black winner.
 In recent decades the competition has been dominated by Indian-American students.
-Although people of South Asian origin make up less than one percent of the U.S. population, the vast majority of the winners since 1999, including all fourteen champions between 2008–2018 and seven of the eight co-champions in 2019, have come from the Indian-American community.
+Although people of South Asian origin make up less than one percent of the U.S. population, the vast majority of the winners since 1999, including all fourteen champions between 2008–2018 and seven of the eight co-champions in 2019, have come from the South Asian community.

 One such speller, Nihar Janga from Austin, Texas, became the youngest champion in the Bee's history when he won the title in 2016 at the age of 11.
 The 93rd Scripps National Spelling Bee was the first time that an African-American (Zaila Avant-garde) became the champion and only the second time that the champion was a black person.

 The competition was not held from 1943 to 1945 because of World War II.
 The 2020 competition was canceled due to concerns about the COVID-19 pandemic.

+On May 29, 2025, returning entrant Faizan Zaki of Allen, Texas, who was first runner-up in 2024, won the 2025 Scripps National Spelling Bee title and trophy over 242 other contestants, including runner-up Sarvadnya Kadam of Visalia, California.
+This year marked the 100th year anniversary of the spelling competition which began on June 17, 1925.
+Forty-two former National Spelling Bee winners returned to attend the centennial celebration, the earliest two from 1960 (Henry Feldman) and 1961 (John Capehart) to then-current reigning champion Bruhat Soma (2024).
+Next year the 2026 Scripps National Spelling Bee finals will be held in Washington, D.C. at the DAR Constitution Hall.